Nature and wildlife in Nairobi

 Nairobi National Park

 With its wide open grass plains, Nairobi National Park is home to an abundance of wildlife, including lions, leopards, hippos, giraffes, zebras, endangered black rhino and diverse birdlife.
-It is the world's only game park on the outskirts of a major city and definitely a must-visit destination during your stay.
+It is the world's only game park on the outskirts of a major city and definitely a must-visit destination during your stay in Nairobi.